 The Aviation Maintenance Technology AAS degree trains students in the repair and scheduled maintenance of aircraft.
 This fully approved Federal Aviation Administration (FAA) program prepares graduates to repair and maintain commercial and general technically advanced aircraft found in today’s market.
-Training will include study and hands-on experiences in reading and comprehending aircraft manuals, troubleshooting and repairing electrical malfunctions using electrical schematics, analyzing and repairing powerplant malfunctions, repair airframe structures and return aircraft to service, maintaining aircraft powerplant subsystems and determine their airworthiness in accordance with applicable FAA and manufacturer specifications.View Catalog or Request Info
+Training includes classroom and hands-on experiences.
+You’ll learn to:

 Skills & Knowledge

 - Pass the required FAA Airframe and Power Plant Mechanic test

 - Read and interpret technical information found in the aircraft records

 - Document maintenance tasks according to FAA Regulations